 LLCs require one director and one shareholder who can be of any nationality and shouldn’t be a resident in Benin.
 Shareholders can also be a legal entity or an individual.
 LLCs should have a minimum of $1 to go through the incorporation process, and you also need to have all your registration documents ready.
 Since LLCs operate like residential companies, you need to appoint a statutory auditor if share capital is above $18,000, annual turnover exceeds $45,000, or you employ more than 50 people.

-Benefits of Incorporating in Benin
+Benefits of Setting Up a Benin Subsidiary

 Incorporating as an LLC will benefit both you and your parent company and allow you to start working in the country.
 Since the parent company and subsidiary have limited liability from each other, they can operate somewhat independently without the worry of incurring risk from one another.